tldr-pages/tldr-python-client/README.md

   --search "KEYWORDS"   Search for a specific command from a query -u, --update, --update_cache
+                        Update the local cache of pages and exit -k, --clear-cache
-                        Update the local cache of pages and exit -p PLATFORM, --platform PLATFORM
+                        Delete the local cache of pages and exit -p PLATFORM, --platform PLATFORM
                         Override the operating system [linux, osx, sunos, windows, common] -l, --list            List all available commands for operating system